-If you still have a question, feel free to reply to this email and ask away!
+If you still have a question, just email and ask away!

 P.S.
-Here's what two writers from the last session had to say about their experience:
+Here's what a few writers from a recent session had to say about their experience:

 “Sue Campbell’s seven-week book launch course provided me with a steady, guiding light through the surprising complicated process of launching a book.
 The weekly coaching calls, Sue’s encouraging attitude and her fast response whenever a question came up during the week, all contributed to an extremely valuable experience.
 I highly recommend this course to anyone who seriously wants to get their book or upcoming book into the world.”